MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 This is a REST PHP script aimed at integrating the Ubiquiti UISP/UCRM billing system with Mikrotik RouterOS devices for PPPoE and static DHCP services.
-Static DHCP means the client can only get an ip address lease if the MAC address is defined on the DHCP Server.
+Static DHCP means the client can only get an ip address lease if the MAC address of the client is defined on the DHCP Server.

 Unlike other integration options this solution does NOT use the plugin extensibility of UISP but instead it uses the native webhook facility to provide